-A Record of the Meeting is Helpful
+A record of the meeting is helpful

 Tell the group you are meeting with that you would like to bring another person with you to the meeting or tape record the meeting.
 These steps will help you feel supported and remember what was said.
 Having someone with you will also help you stay calm and remember your goal.
-If you have someone attend the meeting for you, ask to have a copy of the meeting minutes.